evercoinx/meme-tools/README.md

     - Create a public channel and a private group on [Telegram](https://telegram.org) protected with [Safeguard bot](https://t.me/Safeguard)

-6. Set these environment variables in the _.env.production_ file:

-    - Token:

-        - `TOKEN_TWITTER_URI`
-        - `TOKEN_TELEGRAM_URI`

-7. Run this command to check the current configuration:

-    ```bash
-    yarn get-config

-    ```

-8. Run these commands to rename the key pair and storage files for the token:

-    ```bash
-    yarn rename-token-files && yarn get-funds:main
-    ```

-9. Set up the social channels:
+8. Set up the social media channels:

-    - The X.com profile (avatar, wallpaper, description)
+    - The X.com profile (avatar, wallpaper, description, a greeting post etc)

-    - The Telegram channel and group (configuration, bots)
+    - The Telegram channel and group (configuration, bots, a greeting message etc)

-10. Publish and pin the meme greeting posts on the X account and the Telegram group.

 # Token Launch Phase